elucian/bee/syntax/overview.md

 ```
 ## Site Effects

-An method sometimes do not have a result and is used for side-effects.
+An aspect sometimes do not have a result and is used for side-effects.

 **pattern**
 ```
-rule name(param ∈ type,...):
+aspect name(param ∈ type,...):
    -- executable statements
-rule;
+aspect;
 ```

 **example**
 ```
--- an method with side-effect
+-- an aspect with side-effect
-rule foo:
+aspect foo:
   print "hello, I am foo";
-rule;
+aspect;

--- using name of method will execute the method
+-- using name of aspect will execute the aspect
-apply foo;
+solve foo;
 ```

 **Notes:**